michael24peters/michael24peters/README.md

 My name is Michael Peters.
 I received a degree in Engineering Physics from The Ohio State University (it was about half physics, half computer science and engineering).

-I'm now working on my PhD in Physics at the University of Cincinnati, dividing my time between a high-energy physics analysis and a new long-lived particle (dark matter) detector at CERN: CODEX-b.
+I'm now working on my PhD in Physics at the University of Cincinnati, dividing my time between a high-energy physics analysis, machine learning research, and a new long-lived particle (dark matter) detector at CERN: CODEX-b.